-These are some basic exercises to help you get started in your journey to get back in shape to play baseball.
+These are some basic exercises to help you start your journey to get back in shape to play baseball.
 There are plenty of other exercises out there and you can always ask your coach and friends for advice.
-If these exercises are too advanced for you, you can also go to this article on baseball-tutorials.com.
-The next section is a list of specific exercises for pitchers.

 Baseball Exercises for Pitchers